-All the members of the Supervisory Board demonstrated throughout the 2015 financial year full availability to exercise the functions attributed to them, having regularly attended meetings called as well as being present whenever such presence was considered convenient.
+All the members of the Supervisory Board demonstrated throughout the 2016 financial year full availability to exercise the functions attributed to them, having regularly attended the meetings that were called as well as being present whenever such presence was considered convenient.

-In so far as the activities of the members of the Supervisory Board are concerned, all the members of the Supervisory Board are statutory auditors and develop their activity in different entities, as described in the curricula presented in the annexes of this report, endowing this board with important operational knowledge of the Company's business areas.
+In so far as the activities of the members of the Supervisory Board are concerned, all the members of the Supervisory Board are statutory auditors and develop their activity in different entities, as described in the curricula presented in the annexes to this report, endowing this board with important operational knowledge of the Company's business areas.